-The California Department of Transportation (Caltrans) proposes to preserve 22.2 lane miles of Class 2 pavement, pave beyond gore areas, rehabilitate one drainage system, replace traffic management system elements, conduct lighting rehabilitation, build bicycle and pedestrian infrastructure, and upgrade guardrails to the Manual for Assessing Safety Hardware (MASH) standards.
-The proposed project is located on State Route 1 in Monterey County, from 0.28 mile south of the South Marina Overhead (44-211L) to the State Route 1/156 Junction.
+The California Department of Transportation (Caltrans) proposes to preserve 22.2 lane miles of Class 2 pavement, pave beyond gore areas, rehabilitate one drainage system, replace traffic management system elements, rehabilitate lighting, build bicycle and pedestrian infrastructure, and upgrade guardrails to the Manual for Assessing Safety Hardware (MASH) standards.
+The project is located on State Route 1 in Monterey County, from 0.28 mile south of the South Marina Overhead (44-211L) to the State Route 1/156 junction.
 The project area is an approximately 5.88-mile section of State Route 1.
-At this location, State Route 1 is a four-to-six-lane access-controlled freeway consisting of 12-foot-wide travel lanes with paved shoulders that vary from 5 to 10 feet in width.
+At this location, State Route 1 is a four- to six-lane access-controlled freeway consisting of 12-foot-wide travel lanes with paved shoulders that vary from 5 to 10 feet wide.